Wondering how to start a celebrity memoir?

 How to start a celebrity memoir?

 As you can see from the examples above, there is no hard-and-fast answer to the “how to start a celebrity memoir” question.
 It depends on whether you wish to write as your persona or the person underneath, your theme, slice, and more.
-To learn about the theme and slice of a memoir, see “Writing Your Memoir: First Steps.”
+To learn about the theme and slice of a memoir, see “How To Write a Memoir.”

 And for more on how to begin a memoir in general, see our “How to Start a Memoir.”
 You can also see examples of how specific types of memoirs are started in these blogs: